 By definition, the VLOOKUP formula is not case-sensitive.
 Case-sensitive means, that it matters if you use capital letters or small letters.
 For instance, a VLOOKUP search for “AAA” will return the same value as for “aaa” or “Aaa”.
 But in some cases, you want to differentiate between capital and small letters.
 So how do you… Continue reading Case-Sensitive Lookups in Excel: 4 Methods (+XLSX-Download)

-Besides the well-known VLOOKUP formula, there is a similar function in Excel: LOOKUP.
-The formula is very unkown and hardly used.
+Besides the well-known VLOOKUP function, there is a similar function in Excel: LOOKUP.
+The function is very unknown and hardly used.
 But there are good reasons why you should not use the function.
-Let’s start with the basics about the formula and then talk about why you should avoid it.
+Let’s start with the basics about the function and then talk about why you should avoid it.

 The queen of lookups in Excel: The 3 way- or 3D lookup.
 Imagine this scenario: You have several Excel tables, each has rows and columns.
 Depending on your input values, you want to get the data from a specific cell from the right table, row and column.
 Such lookups are called 3D lookups or 3… Continue reading 3D Lookups in Excel: How to Look up Values in 3 Dimensions!